Top up your smart meter online using the new Ecotricity Top-Up App

 Related FAQs - PAYG Smart Meters

-If you need to top up your meter you can do so easily through our app or online account.
+If you need to top up your meter, you can do so easily through our Top-Up App.

 If you’ve got a smart meter you’ll have access to something called friendly credit during times when we’re not open, or are closing soon.